Benefits of Feeding Fruit to a Pomeranian

 • Capable of being used in many ways and may help your dog eat other foods that might be a little less palatable.

 Fruit should be a food staple for your Pomeranian, not a luxury, and here are powerful reasons and benefits for making sure this is the case:

+Nutrition.
+Fruit is full of nutrients, minerals and vitamins essential to a dog’s good health.
+The actual content levels will vary from fruit to fruit.
+Some have large amounts of vitamin C. Many fruits also contain vitamins K and A as well as zinc, iron and/or potassium.
+How each of these will benefit your Pom will be explained further down.
 Antioxidants protect the body’s cells from becoming damaged, thereby making it easier for diseases to strike.
 Antioxidants battle free radicals that cause this damage in the first place.
 Scientists are still studying the enormous benefits of antioxidants but it’s already accepted that they help protect against diabetes, cardiovascular disease, certain forms of cancer, and age-specific muscular degeneration.
 They also boost the immune system.

 Low in calories.
 Most fruits are low in calories.
 Pomeranians don’t usually have weight problems but it’s still wise to feed them low calorie foods when possible.
 This will be extra beneficial for senior Poms because they’re more likely to lead a sedentary lifestyle and gain weight.

 Low GI.
 Many fruits are low on the glycaemic index (the rate at which sugar gets absorbed into your pet’s bloodstream.
 Lots of fruits contain fibre that helps prevent high sugar levels unless you give him too much fruit in one meal.